idxbroker/wordpress-plugin/.github/ISSUE_TEMPLATE.md

 ## Versions

+Please fill out the follow version information:
+WordPress version:
+PHP version:
+IMPress plugin version:

 You can get this information from WordPress.
-Also, please include the WP Version and what version of the PHP you're running.

 ## Additional Information